jwstegemann/fritz2/www/src/pages/docs/100_Web Components.md

 }
 ```

-To react to the lifecyle of your component, you can override the according methods from the specification.
+To react to the lifecycle of your component, you can override the according methods from the specification.

-Packaging (i.e. as an npm-package) and publishing is out of scope of this documentation.
+Packaging (i.e. as a npm-package) and publishing is out of scope of this documentation.

 Again, to see it in action, please have a look at our [webcomponents example](https://examples.fritz2.dev/webcomponent/build/distributions/index.html).